grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* Though that rebel group might be the oppressors in 6 months
 	* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
 	* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
-* [ ] Add pigeon communication scene:
+* [X] Add pigeon communication scene
-	* "Goddamn it!
-Get Shakes on the...pigeon."
-"His name is Guillaume" said Hemi.
-"I don't care what his name is!
-Just get Shakes to reverse course!"
-	* later "ok, get the pigeon" "guiaullme" "guiaullme, and tell Shakes...."
 * [X] add something explaining that the Prospect has no torpedo tubes:
 	* "Can't we fire a torpedo at them?"
 Asked a naive youngster.
 "We're not a warship, we don't have torpedo tubes!"
 Replied Percy
 * [X] do you want to have a more exciting opening ala Mickey Spillane --- start in the middle of some violence?
 	* If you want to try to sell it as a novel before finishing it, this might help pitch the book
-* For story description: "For them, the only way to know the difference between living and dying is the small movement of a needle on a gauge."
+* For story description:
+	* "For them, the only way to know the difference between living and dying is the small movement of a needle on a gauge."
+	* "Commerce always finds a way."
+	* Set in an alternate-timeline post-WWII Earth, where a combination of cold and hot wars have ground the entire surface of the planet down to a military-bureaucratic morass making free movement nearly impossible, commerce has found a way in the form of a network of semi-clandestine transport submarines that take advantage of the freedom of movement offered by the vast three-dimensional space offered by moving cargo underwater.

 ### style
 :style: